Czech Republic Travel Guide: Best Places to visit Czech Republic Travel Guide: Best Places to visit

 Pilgrimage Church of St John of Nepomuk

 This is one of the most breathtaking monuments on offer in the Czech Republic!
-The UNESCO church sits in the middle of the countryside within star-shaped walls.
+The UNESCO church sits in the middle of the countryside, guarded by star-shaped walls.
 The real magic of the site is seen from above, where you can see the fantastic symmetry of the star shape that surrounds the church.

 Day 13: Adrspach-Teplice rocks

-The labyrinth of rocks at Adrspach-Teplice natural park is a natural phenomenon and is a place you have to see during your Czech Republic road trip!
+The labyrinth of rocks at Adrspach-Teplice Natural Park is a natural phenomenon and a place you have to see during your Czech Republic road trip!

 What is Adrspach?

-Tip: If you want to visit for more than a day, you can stay a night in the nearby city of Trutnov (50 minutes train ride).
+Tip: If you want to visit for more than a day, you can stay the night in the nearby city of Trutnov (50-minute train ride).
 Another option is to visit the Polish city of Wroclaw, as the country’s border is very near.

 Litomysl to Adrspach-Teplice Rocks: just over 2 hours driving or 4.5-hour train (with several changes).